 Is Dog Daycare a Good Idea?

 For small dogs like these and their discriminating owners, only the most specialized care will do.
-To meet their needs, several daycare and boarding facilities exclusive to tiny dogs have emerged in recent years.
+Several daycare and boarding facilities exclusive to tiny dogs have emerged in recent years to meet their needs.
 They’ve proven to be a triple-win for these businesses, their clients, and small dogs everywhere.

 Dog Daycare – Small-Dog Specialist

 Carolyn Vinci had to board her 9-pound Maltese/Yorkie mix, Cleo.
 Although she researched before placing Cleo in a local kennel, Vinci was horrified when the little dog came home thin and scared.
 “I could not find an appropriate place to board her, so I decided to create my own business,” said Vinci, who now runs Tiny Dog Daycare and Overnight Boarding out of her home in Bohemia, N.Y.